DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-04-06-Sonoff-ZBDongle-E-rcp-firmware.md

 You can then start the add-on and check the logs to make sure it connected successfully.

 Again its recommended to start with an empty network and pair all your devices.
-If you had a pre-existing Zigbee2MQTT, it maybe be possible to migrate you existing devices however this can be a hit and miss.
+If you had a pre-existing Zigbee2MQTT, it maybe be possible to migrate your existing devices however this can be a hit and miss.

 #### Matter and Thread
 If you wish to experiment with Matter and/or Thread you will need to setup the relevant integrations, the Thread integration connects to the Silabs Multiprotocol Add-on to provide support for Thread devices.
 The Matter integration (and Matter Server add-on) co-ordinates provisioning and control of all Matter WiFi and Thread devices.